File Library: Manage images and files

 Refer to Limitations for some use cases where references aren't tracked.

-• In the List View, References is included as its own column .
-Selecting an individual file in this view will also display the references in the file metadata at the bottom of the page:
+• In the List View, References is included as its own column.
+This column displays the same format as the file metadata modal:

 • Article References: Contains references within article body, URL redirect, banner, thumbnail.
 Each article includes a badge that displays the article's current publishing status.